andybyrne55/homebridge-solis-cloud-api/README.md

 # homebridge-solis-cloud-api

 **A Homebridge plugin for Solis Cloud API** that exposes key energy metrics from your solar inverter to Apple Home.
 Monitor PV generation, house load, grid interaction, and battery state directly in HomeKit.
-It is recommended to create a new room for your "Solar Dashboard", so all the sensors are together in one place and do not clutter up your existing rooms
+It is recommended to create a new room for your "Solar Dashboard", so all the sensors are together in one place and do not clutter up your existing rooms.

 > ⚠️ **Important:** The Solis API has rate limits.
 Do **not** set the apiInterval too low (default 300s).
 Excessive requests may get your API access temporarily blocked.